CV

 1993 A Reassessment of ‘Asherah:’ A Study According to the Textual Sources of the First Two Millennia B.C.E.
 Alter Orient und Altes Testament, Band 235.
 Kevelaer: Verlag Butzon & Bercker; Neukirchen-Vluyn: Neukirchener Verlag.
 ISBN: 978-3-7666-9870-4.

-TBD “Representations,” with Debbie Fenton in A Cultural History of Monsters in Antiquity, Debbie Fenton, editor.
+TBD “Representations,” (invited) with Debbie Fenton in A Cultural History of Monsters in Antiquity, Debbie Fenton, editor.
 London: Bloomsbury.
-Under contract.
+Under contract, article complete.

-2024 “The Religion of The Conjuring Universe,” in The “True” Case Files of the Warrens: Essays on The Conjuring Franchise, Todd Platts, editor.
-Accepted, Edinburgh University Press.
-Article complete and submitted in draft form.
+2025b “The Religion of The Conjuring Universe,” in The “True” Case Files of the Warrens: Essays on The Conjuring Franchise, Todd Platts, editor.
+Accepted, Lehigh University Press.
+Article complete and submitted.

-2023 “From Fallen Angel to Goat,” in Caprine Gothic, Simon Bacon, editor.
-Drafted and accepted, publisher TBA.
+2025a “From Fallen Angel to Goat,” in Caprine Gothic, Simon Bacon, editor.
+Accepted, University of Wales Press.
+Article complete and submitted.

 2021 “The Theological Origins of Horror,” in Theology and Horror: Explorations of the Dark Religious Imagination, Brandon R. Grafius and John W. Morehead, editors.
 Theology and Pop Culture series.
 Lanham, MD: Lexington Books/Fortress Academic: 21–40.